Note: Some of the links in this post are affiliate links. You can read my disclosure policy here.

 It happened every year: I would heroically set goals in January - new habits I wanted to develop, besetting sins I hoped to conquer - only to have reality set in around the end of February when I hadn't made any progress.
 Ultimately, with feelings of frustration and failure, I'd throw up my hands and give up on accomplishing any of my goals for that particular year.

-In 2016, I wondered if setting goals was even worth it.
+Last year, I wondered if setting goals was even worth it.
 But then I came across an online resource that piqued my interest, something I'd not known about before:

 Created by Arabah Joy, a blogger I follow and trust, Grace Goals promised to be a different kind of goal-setting project, one that drew ideas and support directly from the Bible and that focused specifically on finding the grace needed to succeed.